adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Goodness!" she cried.
 "What was that?"

 "That was an earthquake," replied Zeb, with a white face.

 The earth shook violently.
 Jim trembled like a leaf.
 Suddenly the earth split into another great crack just beneath the spot where the horse was standing.
 With a wild neigh of terror the animal fell into the pit, drawing the buggy and its occupants after him.

 ## The Glass City

 When Dorothy recovered her senses they were still falling.
 Dorothy was greatly bewildered.
-But **by and by**1 she began to dimly see the form of the horse Jim.
+But **by and by** (понемногу, постепенно) she began to dimly see the form of the horse Jim.
 The girl leaned her head over the side of the buggy and saw the strange light.
 Far below her she found six great glowing balls suspended in the air.
 The central and largest one was white, and reminded her of the sun.

 "Well, well, well!" said Jim.

 Dorothy and Zeb looked at one another in wonder.

 "Can your horse talk?" she asked.

 "Never heard before," replied the boy.

 The children looked down.
 Yes; there was land below them; and not so very far away.
 They saw a landscape with mountains and plains, lakes and rivers.
-Here and there were groups of

-1 **by and by** — понемногу, постепенно

-houses that seemed made of clear glass, because they sparkled so brightly.
+Here and there were groups of houses that seemed made of clear glass, because they sparkled so brightly.

 A kitten crept out, sat down yawned and blinked its round eyes.